foldl/chatllm.cpp/docs/binding.md

 Note: "STOP" function is not implemented yet.

-### OpenAI/Ollama Compatible API
+### OpenAI/Ollama/llama.cpp Compatible API

+> [!IMPORTANT]
+> This is going to be re-written by Nim.
+Only basic functionalities are provided.

-[Here](../scripts/openai_api.py) is a server providing some OpenAI/Ollama Compatible API.
+[Here](../scripts/openai_api.py) is a server (default port: 11434) providing some OpenAI/Ollama/llama.cpp Compatible API.
 Note that most of the parameters are ignored.

 `openai_api.py` supports loading several types models for chatting, code completion (FIM), or text embedding etc.